celsodasecond/ems-backend/README.md

 - **@POST: /api/employees/add** - Add Employee with fields "firstName", "lastName", and "email".
 - **@GET: /api/employees/employee/{employeeId}** - Returns specific employee by employeeId.
 - **@GET: /api/employees/** - Returns the list of all employees.
+- **@PUT: /api/employees/employee/{employeeId}** - Updated the data of the employee by new values either fully or partially.
+-

 ### Dependencies